-Article #1 introduces the in-depth segments of the primary research from motivation to conceptualization to adaptation through adoption and diffusion are featured in a multi-part series by the Online Learning Consortium Research Center for Digital Learning and Leadership.
+ARTICLE #1 introduces the in-depth segments of the primary research from motivation to conceptualization to adaptation through adoption and diffusion is featured in a multi-part series by the Online Learning Consortium Research Center for Digital Learning and Leadership.

 THE PROCESS | December 2016

-In Article #3 the authors establish the “How-To” protocol for the research structure, ranging from recruitment with the R.E.A.D. method of mentor-change-agent selection, refinement via the “5 Pillars of Mentorship Training Competency” and transference through the Learning Infrastructure process.
+In ARTICLE #3 the authors establish the “How-To” protocol for the research structure, ranging from recruitment with the R.E.A.D. method of mentor-change-agent selection to refinement via the “5 Pillars of Mentorship Training Competency” and transference through the Learning Infrastructure process.

 Digital-Savvy| Digital Commentary Grading Project | Digital Workflow Optimization| Mentor-Change-Agent | Mentorship Training | R.E.A.D.

-In Article # 5 the authors share the transition from idea, concept, and basic research to “proof-of-concept” & research evidence.
-Traditional academic, peer-reviewed research resides in academic journals that may not have the impact on the mainstream public because that is not the intended audience of the findings.
-We are trying to double dip with our Mentorship Competency Series as Articles 1, 3 & 5 follow more of the traditional approach, while 2, 4 & 6 aim to engage the court of public opinion and mainstream integration.
+In ARTICLE # 5, the authors share the transition from idea, concept, and basic research to “proof-of-concept” and research evidence.
+Traditional academic, peer-reviewed research resides in academic journals that may not impact the mainstream public because that is not the intended audience of the findings.
+We are trying to double dip with our Mentorship Competency Series as Articles 1, 3 and 5 follow more of the traditional approach, while 2, 4, and 6 aim to engage the court of public opinion and mainstream integration.

-In Article #6, the authors confirmed, once again, that we cannot simply rely on novelty and trending.
+In ARTICLE #6, the authors confirmed, once again, that we cannot simply rely on novelty and trending.
 We need to have a pedagogy-based foundation to fit the digital literacy and instructor competencies of the 21st-century learning arenas.
-To push a new infrastructure and update our classrooms, we need to have a blueprint of the WHY before the HOW and that has been our goal in this entire series.
+To push a new infrastructure and update our classrooms, we need to have a blueprint of the WHY before the HOW, which has been our goal in this entire series.
 This final article is the simplified instruction manual previewing the application of the methodology and a glimpse of things to come.